Frequently asked questions (FAQ)

 Some websites need more browser performance than others.
 Under extreme circumstances, a single website can be enough to crash the entire application.
 As we obviously don't have control over external webpages, just check if it get's better when you remove certain webpage resources from the hypervideo.

 For the subtitles, you have to use files in the "WebVTT" (.vtt) format.
-We might integrate parsers for other formats (like SRT) in the future, but for the moment you have to use this format or convert your existing SRT files to WebVTT.
+You can convert existing SRT files using FFmpeg:

 FrameTrail is a web application.
 This means you can only work with files which are "web-ready" / can be displayed in a browser.
 Please stick with the formats offered within the upload interface.